KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 foo += 1;
 ```
 You use this operation-then-assign syntax with any of the operations mentioned in the previous section.

+[^other-decls]: There are also no-keyword declarations (which are always global-scope) and `var` declarations (which are function-scope).
+These are included in the language for legacy reasons, and generally should not be used today.

 ### Comparisons
 Comparisons let you check whether data structures satisfy some sort of condition.